zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 * **Options object:** To configure an ad's mute settings, orientation, and other customizeable options, you will now be creating and passing in a dictionary.
 See [line 70](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-sample-app/Vungle%20Sample%20App/FirstViewController.m) of the sample app for an example.
 The [Advanced Settings](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-advanced-settings.md) will cover the rest.

 * **Incentivized ads:** This will also be an option in your dictionary.
 There are no longer separate methods to play incentivized and non-incentivized ads.

+* Note for testing ads- until your app is live in the app store, you will not be able to download any of the advertised apps directly.
+You can click 'download' to view the product sheet, though.

 That's it!
 Migration guide complete.
 Stick around to learn more about customizing your ads!